Non-Hormonal Treatments For Hot Flashes

 Alternative therapies for VMS symptoms

 For women who are unable to take hormone therapy or are unwilling to take hormone therapy and those that suffer from depression as well, the option of using antidepressants would be a good choice to help control their symptoms of not only VMS but for their mood as well.
 There have been a number of studies that have shown that serotonin-norepinephrine reuptake inhibitors (SNRIs) and selective serotonin reuptake inhibitors (SSRIs) are efficacious in the treatment of VMS in non-depressed women (10).
 Placebo-controlled clinical trials have suggested that agents from the SSRI and SNRI family reduce hot flashes by 50-60 percent (13).

-These are off label and not FDA approved for VMS:
+Off label and not FDA approved for VMS

 - SNRIs - inhibits the uptake of both 5-HT, NE, and dopamine activities

 - Venlafaxine (Effexor) (37.5-75mg/day)

 - SSRIs – inhibits the uptake of 5-HT, and minimal uptake of NE and dopamine

 - Fluoxetine (Prozac, Sarafem) (20mg/day)